mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 The example app starts the camera automatically, then loops from native callbacks:

+1. `onStarted` runs actual capture work for the current mode.
+2. Photo cycles call `capturePhoto(...)` and dispose the returned `Photo`.
+3. Video cycles create a recorder, start recording, and stop recording immediately after `startRecording(...)` resolves.
-1. `onStarted` sets `isActive=false`.
+4. The capture cycle then sets `isActive=false`.
-2. `onStopped` alternates the active output topology between photo-only and video-only.
+5. `onStopped` alternates the active output topology between photo-only and video-only.
-3. `onStopped` immediately sets `isActive=true`.
+6. `onStopped` immediately sets `isActive=true`.
-4. The next React commit reconfigures outputs/constraints and restarts without sleeps.
+7. The next React commit reconfigures outputs/constraints and restarts without sleeps.

 The current loop uses `<SkiaCamera>` so the preview path is a frame output rendered through Skia rather than a native preview output.
 It alternates `photo -> video -> photo`, alternates `HD_16_9`/`FHD_16_9` video output settings, requests 60 FPS when supported, requests cinematic-extended stabilization during video cycles when supported, and toggles `photoHDR` during photo cycles when supported.